 1. Edge Structure: Defines an edge with source (src), destination (dest), and weight (weight).

 2. Graph Class: Contains vertices (V), edges (E), and a collection of edges (edges).
-Functions to add edges, find the set of an element, union of two sets, and the main function to compute the MST (kruskalMST).
+Functions to add edges, find the set of an element, the union of two sets, and the main function to compute the MST (kruskalMST).

 3. addEdge: Adds an edge to the graph.

-4. find: Finds the representative (root) of the set that element i is part of, with path compression to speed up future queries.
+4. Find: Finds the representative (root) of the set that element i is part of, with path compression to speed up future queries.

 5. Union: Unites two sets (x and y), using union by rank to keep the tree flat.

-6. kruskalMST: Sorts the edges by weight; Uses a union-find structure to manage disjoint sets; Iterates through the edges, adding them to the MST if they don't form a cycle, until the MST contains V-1 edges.
+6. kruskalMST: Sorts the edges by weight; Uses a union-find structure to manage disjoint sets; Iterates through the edges, adding them to the MST if they don't form a cycle until the MST contains V-1 edges.

 7. Main Function: Creates a graph, adds edges, and calls kruskalMST to find and print the MST.